rmaia/msdichromatism/examples.md

 **Step 1:** PERMANOVA.

 On everything, combined. i.e. are these three groups different?
-No really required in this situation since we have *a priori* planned tests.
+Not really required in this situation since we have *a priori* planned tests.

 ``` r
 adoniscoldist(deltaS)